tharbakim/PlexNowPlaying/README.md

+# This is no longer functional.
+Too many API changes, too little time.

 # PlexNowPlaying
 A simple docker container used for grabbing the currently playing song and displaying the title informaton as a webpage (to be grabbed like programs such as Open Broadcaster Software)